-Christchurch man charged with murder makes first court appearance
+Christchurch man allegedly killed by neighbour after noise complaint

 He was taken to Christchurch Hospital but died soon after.

-A 31-year-old – who has been granted interim name suppression - was arrested at the scene, and appeared in the Christchurch District Court this morning charged with murder.
+A 31-year-old, who's been granted interim name suppression, was arrested at the scene - and appeared in the Christchurch District Court this morning charged with killing him.

 Advertisement